lbain/lucybain/source/blog/2014/12-13-hoisting.md

 *But wait, the `hoisted` function is defined right there, what gives?*

 Because functions are hoisted after variables, naming conflicts can happen.
-Again, let's look at what the JS interpreter wrote for this code
+Again, let’s look at what the JS interpreter wrote for this code

 ```
 function containingFunction() {